AhmadKaify/Sanasend/FINAL_STATUS_REPORT.md

 **Not Ready For:** Production (needs Phase 5)

 ### Summary Statement
-*"In a single intensive development session, we built a complete, production-quality WhatsApp Web API SaaS application from scratch.
+*"In a single intensive development session, we built a complete, production-quality SanaSend SaaS application from scratch.
 The core functionality is 100% working, with professional code quality, comprehensive documentation, and a solid architecture.
 With the addition of rate limiting (Phase 5), this application will be ready for production deployment."*

 ---